 A meta-analysis of primary care trials of SSRIs and TCAs demonstrates similar efficacy and tolerability for both, which is superior to placebo.
 A Cochrane review has similar findings and concludes that there are no clinically significant differences in effectiveness between SSRIs and TCAs and that treatment decisions should be based on considerations of relative patient acceptability, toxicity and cost.
 An analysis of antidepressant drug adherence shows that any differences in tolerability between SSRIs and TCAs are relatively subtle and difficult to extrapolate into improved acceptance of SSRIs by real patients in the real world.
 Where there is a significant risk of overdose, medical comorbidity which precludes antimuscarinic activity, or diabetes, SSRIs are usually preferred as first-line agents over TCAs.

 St John's wort (SJW) has also been compared to SSRIs.
 Szegedi and colleagues reported that SJW use was associated with greater depressive symptom reduction and fewer adverse effects compared with SSRIs (paroxetine).
-However a meta-analysis of SJW failed to find a substantial benefit over other forms of therapies.
-However, it may be that SJW is safe and effective in the short-term relief of depression.
-SJW may be more useful in milder depression.
-Further randomised controlled trials, of longer duration, are necessary for SJW in depression.
+However, a meta-analysis of SJW failed to find a substantial benefit over other forms of therapies.
+It may be that SJW is safe and effective in the short-term relief of depression.
+SJW may be more useful in milder depression[7, 8].
+NICE guidance does not recommend its use, given the uncertainties in efficacy and the potential adverse effects and drug interactions with other medications.

-Refer to each individual drug's Specific Product Characteristics (SPC) for details.
+Refer to each individual drug's Summary of Product Characteristics (SPC) for details.

 - Depression - all SSRIs are licensed for this indication; paroxetine is licensed only for the treatment of major depression.